Egypt's Sisi opens New Suez Canal, says to defeat terrorists

 Egypt had been reeling from years of turmoil since the Arab Spring uprising that deposed autocrat Hosni Mubarak in 2011, and many of the country's nearly 90 million population have suffered from a slower economy, a fall in tourism and high inflation.

-The government believes the New Suez Canal and an industrial zone to be developed around it will seal Egypt's deliverance from economic purgatory - to the skepticism of some.
+The government believes the New Suez Canal and an industrial zone to be developed around it will seal Egypt's deliverance from economic purgatory - to the scepticism of some.

 The project involved extending a waterway parallel to part of the 19th century canal connecting the Mediterranean to the Red Sea, as well as deepening and widening the old channel - the shortest shipping route between Europe and Asia.

-In Cairo's Tahrir Square a crowd of about 300 gathered in the square honking horns with the color of the Egyptian flag.
+In Cairo's Tahrir Square a crowd of about 300 gathered in the square honking horns with the colour of the Egyptian flag.

 "This isn't just for me, it's for my children and grandchildren.
 This is for the whole world," said 50-year-old Gamal Amin.